gannondigital/dungeon-crawler-prototype/readme.md

 * item use, in and out of combat
 * magic use, in and out of combat
 * soundtrack and sound effects, web API

-## Play online!
-See the prototype in action at http://gannondigital.github.io/dungeon-crawler-prototype/.

 ## License